rasagy/The10Books/list-dump.md

 8. The Third Eye - Tuesday Lobsang Rampa
 9. Metamorphosis - Franz Kafka
 10. White Fang / Call of the Wild - Jack London

+###Shobhit Gupta
+1. 1984 by George Orwell
+2. My Name is Red by Orhan Pamuk
+3. A Tale of Two Cities by Charles Dickens
+4. India after Gandhi by Ramachandran Guha
+5. The Catcher in the Rye by J D Salinger
+6. Tuesdays with Morrie by Mitch Albom
+7. Liar's Poker by Michael Lewis
+8. The Ascent of Money by Niall Ferguson
+9. Mein Kampf by Adolf Hitler
+10. Gone with the Wind by Margaret Mitchell

 ###Shreyas Habbu
 1. Ajaya- An Epic of the Kaurava Clan by Anand Neelakantan